COME TO GRIEF: Grief, Praise & Exile PASSAGEWAY

-Initiatory journeys are meant to be suffered in the service of bringing back something valuable to community.
+Initiatory change is meant to be suffered in the service of bringing back something valuable to community.
 In this passageway, we will explore that through ritual, story, poetry and ideas to reconfirm the the wisdom of radical welcoming.

 A ritual to create a new sense of home, a blessing for the unrecognized, a welcome for the as yet to be welcomed home.